emreiser/foodlink-food-rescue-robot/README.md

+## Food Link Food Rescue Robot
+Fork of [boulder-food-rescue/food-rescue-robot](https://github.com/boulder-food-rescue/food-rescue-robot), adapted for [Food Link](https://www.foodlinkma.org/).

-# What is this thing?
+## What is this thing?

 The Food Rescue Robot is a Rails 3 web application for managing the logistics of just-in-time (i.e., warehouse-less) food rescue.
 It keeps track of donors,